Billy Graham’s family house in NC is up for sale. Here’s how much it would cost you.

 The original family house of the late evangelist the Rev. Billy Graham was put up for sale in Montreat this week for $599,000.

-It’s the first and only property owned by the Graham family that entered the real estate market, according to Florida-based agency Premier Sotheby’s International Realty, which is marketing the house.
+It’s the first and only property owned by the Graham family that entered the real estate market, according to Florida-based agency Premier Sotheby’s International Realty, which is marketing the house in partnership with Kevin B. Jones, LLC.

 A Charlotte native, Graham was one of the most influential Christian leaders of the 20th century.
 He died at age 99 in February 2018 in Montreat.